ProfessionalWiki/SubPageList/doc/INSTALL.md

 wfLoadExtension( 'SubPageList' );
 ```

-### Verify installation success

-As final step, you can verify SubPageList got installed by looking at the Special:Version
-page on your wiki and verifying the SubPageList extension is listed.
+You can verify the extension was enabled successfully by opening your wikis Special:Version
+page in your browser.

 ## Configuration